4d/docs/website/translated_docs/es/Concepts/identifiers.md

 ## Resolving Naming Conflicts

-Be sure to use unique names for the different elements in your database.
-If a particular object has the same name as another object of a different type (for example, if a field is named Person and a variable is also named Person), 4D uses a priority system.
+Be sure to use unique names for the different elements in your project.
+If a particular element has the same name as another element of a different type (for example, if a field is named Person and a variable is also named Person), 4D uses a priority system.

 4D identifies names used in procedures in the following order: